-Understand your invoice with reports
+Understand invoices with reports

-Open your invoices in Reports
+Open in Reports

 This option is not available for Microsoft Azure, Google Workspace, or Office 365 assets.